Bar category of modules and homotopy adjunction for tensor functors: Introduction

 This can be fixed by working with DG $\A$-modules and $\Ainfty$-morphisms between them.
 In other words, the full subcategory $\noddinfdgA$ of the DG-category $\noddinfA$ of $\Ainfty$ $\A$-modules which consists of DG-modules.
-In $\noddinfdgA$ all quasi-isomorphisms are already homotopy equivalences, thus there is no need to take resolutions and we directly have $D(\A) \simeq H^0(\noddinfdgA)$.
-However, the machinery of $\Ainfty$-categories lends itself poorly to explicit computations and formulas, in part due to the complicated sign conventions involved.
-It seems wasteful to bring in the full generality of the $\Ainfty$-language to only consider $\Ainfty$-morphisms between DG-modules over a DG-category.
-To this end we introduce the \em bar category of modules \rm over $\A$ which can be regarded as a technical tool which simplifies the $\Ainfty$-machinery involved to the extent which is actually necessary.
-It is a category which is \em isomorphic \rm to $\noddinfdgA$, yet it has an intrinsic definition entirely in the language of DG-modules and the bar complex $\barA$.
-This builds on the ideas introduced in \cite[\S6.6]{Keller-DerivingDGCategories}.
+In $\noddinfdgA$ all quasi-isomorphisms are already homotopy equivalences, there is no need to take resolutions and $D(\A) \simeq H^0(\noddinfdgA)$.
+However, the machinery of $\Ainfty$-categories lends itself poorly to explicit computations due to e.g. the complicated sign conventions involved.
+It seems wasteful to use the full generality of the $\Ainfty$-language to only consider $\Ainfty$-morphisms between DG-modules over a DG-category.
+To this end we introduce the \em bar category of modules \rm over $\A$, a technical tool which simplifies the $\Ainfty$-machinery involved to the extent actually necessary.
+It is a category \em isomorphic \rm to $\noddinfdgA$, yet it has an intrinsic definition entirely in terms of DG-modules and the bar complex $\barA$.
+This builds on the ideas of \cite[\S6.6]{Keller-DerivingDGCategories}.
 Keller works with a set of compact generators to obtain a Morita enhancement of $D(\A)$.
 We work with all the $\A$-modules to obtain a usual enhancement of $D(\A)$ and we establish the isomorphism to $\noddinfdgA$: \begin{defn*}[Definition \ref{defn-bar-category-of-modules}] Let $\A$ be a DG-category.
 Define the \em bar category of modules \rm $\modbarA$ as follows: \begin{itemize} \item The object set of $\modbarA$ is the same as that of $\modA$: DG-modules over $\A$. \item For any $E,F \in \modA$ set

 and write $\barhom_\A(E,F)$ to denote this $\homm$-complex. \item For any $E \in \modA$ set $\id_E \in \barhom_\A(E,E)$ to be the element given by

 where $\tau \colon \barA \rightarrow \A$ is the canonical projection. \item For any $E,F,G \in \modA$ define the composition map